 Frances Archipenko Gray has confirmed the authenticity of this work.

-Archipenko had been lauded as the leading and most influential sculptor of the pre-war Paris avant-garde, creating a new unique modernist language which would leave a lasting legacy on twentieth-century sculpture.
-Christa Lichtenstern has written, “The esteem in which Archipenko was held as sculptor, first in Germany and later in the United States, reinforces his position as a unique modernist phenomenon in the history of sculpture” (Canto d’Amore, exh. cat., Kunstmuseum Basel, 1996, p.
-152).
+Archipenko had been lauded as the leading and most influential sculptor of the pre-war Paris avant-garde, creating a new unique modernist language, which would leave a lasting legacy on twentieth-century sculpture.
+Christa Lichenstern states, ‘The esteem in which Archipenko was held as sculptor, first in Germany and later in the United States, reinforces his position as a unique modernist phenomenon in the history of sculpture’ (Canto d’Amore, exh. cat., Kunstmuseum Basel, 1996, pp. 152).

-Closely allied with Paris's artistic vanguard, Archipenko was among the earliest sculptors to attempt a truly three-dimensional equivalent of Cubism and among the first to produce sculpture by means of assemblage.
+Closely allied with Paris's artistic vanguard, Archipenko was among the earliest sculptors to attempt a truly three-dimensional equivalent of Cubism, establishing an entirely new vocabulary for twentieth-century sculpture.
+Alfred H. Barr, Jr., the first director of The Museum of Modern Art, described Archipenko in 1936 as, ‘the first to work seriously and consistently at the problem of Cubist sculpture’ (Cubism and Modern Art, exh. cat., The Museum of Modern Art, New York, 1936, p.
+104).
 Influenced by the Cubist notion of integrating the figure with surrounding space, Archipenko embraced negative space as an active element of sculptural articulation, imbuing it with equal value.
-By introducing the void as a positive element in sculpture, he helped change the traditional concept of sculptural form in the early twentieth century.
-Drawing a new equivalent between the dialectics of plane and shadow and the play of presence and absence implied by concave and convex shapes, Archipenko incorporated light into his sculpture, which is used to great effect in Deux amis.
-This was important in perceiving the human form as it added an element of dynamism to his work, which emphasized the effects of movement and life.
+By introducing the void as a positive element in sculpture, he helped change the traditional concept of sculptural form in the early 20th century.
+Drawing a new equivalent between the dialectics of plane and shadow and the play of presence and absence implied by concave and convex shapes, Archipenko incorporated light into his sculpture, which is used to great effect in The Queen of Sheba.
+This was important in perceiving the human form as it added an element of dynamism to his work, which emphasised the effects of movement and life.